Book now for 2025 - Popular trips are filling up!

 Wondering how much to spend daily on food in Italy?
 On average, budget around €30-€50 per day depending on your dining choices.

 With these tips in tow, you're well on your way to enjoying the delectable culinary journey that awaits you in Italy.
 From understanding the various dining establishments to mastering the art of Italian dining etiquette, you're now equipped to eat like a local.
-Buon appetite!
+Buon appetito!

 To discover more about our Italy hiking trips, head to our Guide to Hiking in Italy for tips, advice and inspiration.

 Ready to explore Italy's food scene?
-Book a self-guided hiking or biking trip with our expert specialists and make your Italian active adventure unforgettable!
+Book a self-guided hiking or biking trip with our expert specialists and make your active Italian adventure unforgettable!

 Written by